Skip to content

 Never combine untrusted input, sensitive data access, and external communication in one agent -- the Lethal Trifecta.
 [Source: Maloyan and Namiot, 2026] Remove at least one:

-• Remove untrusted input -- operator-controlled content only
+• Remove untrusted input: allow operator-controlled content only

 OpenAI's Atlas layers adversarial training, an instruction hierarchy, SafeUrl exfiltration detection, and confirmation gates.
-[Source: OpenAI] Anthropic reports ~1% attack success on Claude's browser agent via RL training, classifiers, and red teaming.
-[Source: Anthropic]
+[Source: OpenAI] Anthropic reports about 1% attack success on Claude's browser agent through RL training, classifiers, and red teaming.
+[Source: Anthropic] A community red-team exercise found a minimal four-line anti-injection system prompt held up: roughly 6,000 crafted-email attempts produced zero secret leaks, though passive exfiltration remained possible.
+[Source: Simon Willison]

 Coding assistants face these injection vectors.
 [Source: Maloyan and Namiot, 2026]